luomus/finbif/CONTRIBUTING.md

 for documentation.
 *  We use [testthat](https://cran.r-project.org/package=testthat).
 Contributions
 with test cases included are easier to accept.
-*  For user-facing changes, add a bullet to the top of `NEWS.md` below the current development version header describing the changes made followed by your username, and links to relevant issue(s)/PR(s).
+*  For user-facing changes, add a section to the top of `inst/NEWS.Rd` below the current development version header describing the changes made followed by your username, and links to relevant issue(s)/PR(s).